spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

 Use the following steps to validate the Palette installation.

 1. Open up a web browser and navigate to the Palette system console.
-To access the system console, open a web browser, paste the `env.rootDomain` value you provided in the address bar, and append the value `/system`.
+To access the system console, open a web browser, paste the `env.rootDomain` value you provided in the address bar, and append the value `/system` in the following
+   format: `<env.rootDomain>/system`.
 You can also use the IP address of the load balancer.

 2. Log in using the credentials you received from our support team.
 After login, you will be prompted to create a new password.
 Enter a new password and save your changes.
 You will be redirected to the Palette system console.